PramodKumarYadav/runwright/README.md

 - It could be a good idea to generate the \state.json\ file from scratch every few days or weeks to avoid having redundant test path and names.

-## 🫶 Loved this action?
-Want to show some love and support?
+## 🫶 Want to show some love and support for this action?

 ![coffee](docs/coffee.png)